 In this economic climate, it’s probably a good idea to hold off on purchasing big-ticket items that you don’t necessarily need.
 In fact, that’s exactly what Amazon founder and executive chairman Jeff Bezos recommends.

-“If you're an individual considering purchasing a big-screen TV, you might want to wait, hold onto your money, and see what transpires,” Bezos told CNN.
+“If you're an individual considering purchasing a big-screen TV, you might want to wait, hold onto your money, and see what transpires,” Bezos tells CNN.
 “The same is true with a new automobile, refrigerator, or whatever else.”

-And the same principle applies for home insurance.
+The same goes for home insurance.

 Boosting your income

-Switching jobs can seem daunting.
+Switching jobs may seem daunting.